 - Add room temperature eggs, one at a time, beating just until the yellow disappears.

-- Add in the vanilla, and mix.
+- Add in the vanilla and vinegar and mix.

 - In a separate bowl, combine the flour, baking powder, baking soda, salt, cinnamon, cloves, and nutmeg.
 Add the raisins and toss with your hands, breaking up any clumps of raisins.